Technical Air Intelligence Unit: Early technical air intelligence operations

-The attack on Pearl Harbor demonstrated the key role of aircraft in the Pacific War, but the United States possessed virtually no information about the capabilities of Japanese aircraft.
-Several shot down aircraft were recovered from Hawaii and examined by the Naval Air Test Center and the USAAF Test Training Unit, who completed their own separate studies.
+After the attack on Pearl Harbor, several shot down aircraft were recovered from Hawaii and examined by the Naval Air Test Center and the USAAF Test Training Unit, who completed their own separate studies.
 A Mitsubishi A6M "Zero" of the Imperial Japanese Navy Air Service made a forced landing in June 1942 on Akutan Island, off Alaska.
 The aircraft (known later as the "Akutan Zero") was recovered by the USN and shipped to NAS North Island, California, where it was repaired and made a number of test flights to determine its performance and capabilities.

 In late 1942, the Australian Army captured lightly damaged or incomplete examples of the Nakajima Ki-43 Hayabusa ("Oscar") – the main fighter used by the Imperial Japanese Army Air Force during the war – in Papua New Guinea.
 The Ki-43s were discovered nearly intact at Buna Airfield, after the Battle of Buna–Gona, and were shipped to Australia for examination.

 TAIU operations

 In order to consolidate and co-ordinate these different operations, the Technical Air Intelligence Unit was formed, based in Hangar 7 at the RAAF/USAAF Eagle Farm Airbase, in Brisbane, Australia, during November 1942.
 By early 1943 an "Oscar" had been built using parts from five different aircraft.
 Test flights included a mock dogfight against a Spitfire V. It was concluded that the "Oscar" was superior to the Spitfire below 20,000 feet.
 In late 1943 the aircraft was shipped to the United States aboard the escort carrier Copahee, and sent to Wright Field where it was flown and evaluated.

 Further success came in late December 1943, when US Marines captured the airfield at Cape Gloucester on the north coast of New Britain, finding many wrecks and several nearly intact aircraft.
 TAIU officers logged the serial numbers of the aircraft, and engine configurations, serial numbers and dates of manufacture.
 They inspected cockpits for layout and control locations, and armour plate.
-They recovered armaments and noted their locations and mounts.
-Some reports provided considerable detail, including oil and fuel tank capacities, and special electronics installed.
-One of these was a Kawasaki Ki-45 "Nick" fighter, about which little was known.
+They recovered armaments, including a Kawasaki Ki-45 "Nick" fighter, about which little was known.
 Another fighter, a Kawasaki Ki-61 "Tony", was also examined.